milindmore22/wellington/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.0.6 =
+* fixed flexbox layout issues appearing with the latest Safari 10.1 version
+* fixed horizontal scrolling issue on mobile devices when elements are hidden in theme options

 = 1.0.5 =
 * added own template function to display blog title and description